decomoji/decomoji/README.md

 Decomoji are size-up to 64*64px.

-If you using v1(no-mark version) and update to v2, need remove old decomojies in browser...
+If you using v1(no-mark version) and update to v2, need to remove old decomojies at setting page.

 ### 2. Unification of filename